 Completed in 1979, and named for Frank Hugh Coughlin, an engineer and vice president of Louisiana Ice and Electric in 1938, who became CLECO’s (Central Louisiana Electric Co-Op’s) second president, a post he held for two decades, 1946-66.
 Hugh Coughlin was a strong supporter of LSUA and of nursing education, and that program as well as Allied Health, Institutional Advancement, and the LSUA Foundation have offices in Coughlin Hall.

 Avoyelles Hall (named after a neighboring parish, which was named after the Avoyl Indian tribe) was one of the original buildings built and used by the Dean Lee Agricultural Station.
 Avoyelles Hall housed the Reserve Officers Training Corps (ROTC) offices when it was offered on campus.
 Currently, some Education courses are offered here.
-The LSUA golf course office and Subway Restaurant share space in Avoyelles Hall.
+The LSUA golf course office and G4 (General's Grub, Grab & Go) Restaurant share space in Avoyelles Hall.

 Once called the “Activities Building,” Chambers Hall housed the campus bookstore, cafeteria, and the admissions and registration offices.
-Chambers Hall was named for the Chambers family who owned Oakland Plantation.
-The site of the building was likely that of the plantation slaughterhouse.
-Today, all Business Administration offices and courses are in Chambers.
+Chambers Hall was named for the Chambers family.
+All Business Administration offices and courses are in Chambers.

 Named for the Oakland Plantation, Oakland Hall was constructed and named in 1961.
 Oakland was the first building constructed in Louisiana using the “Lift Slab Post Tension” technology.
 The building no longer serves the campus community.